 Instructions

-- Wash and scrape the skin off the plantain using a peeler.
-First, cut it into half length-wise and further cut each half into 2 and start dicing it.
-Immerse in water till use to prevent darkening.
+- Chop the onions finely.
+Wash and peel the plantain.
+First cut them into 2 length wise and further cut each piece into 2 and start dicing them.
+Immerse in water till use.

-- Stir in between.
-Let it cook till the plantain becomes cooked well and soft.
-If you press into a plantain cube, you should be able to press it well.
+- Let it cook till the plantain become cooked completely and soft.
+Stir in between.
 You can smell the aroma of the spices at this stage.

 Video